- More than meets the eye

 Scroll and Rotteroy also releases a couple of games like “Burger Time '97”, “Twintris” and “Ordleik”.
 Some game projects like “Pimple Panic” and a couple of adventure games was also started, but never finished.

 Today, Megastyle still have some active members.
-Drumtex and Rotteroy have teamed up with Majikeyric and are producing mainly games for c64, Vic 20 and Amiga.
-They are also making retro styled games for modern plattforms (windows, IOS, Android etc.) with their label Vinterstorm.
+Majikeyric, Docster, MikroBit and FX has teamed up with the old members of Megastyle, and they are producing mainly games for c64, Vic 20 and Amiga.
+They are also making retro styled games for modern plattforms (windows, IOS, Android etc.) with their label Rebel Android.

 All Members :